scikit-image/scikit-image/doc/source/development/dispatching.rst

 are not (yet) a good fit for the core scikit-image library.

-To create a backend you have to create a new Python package that registers two particular entrypoints.
+To create a backend you have to create a new Python package that registers two particular `entrypoints <https://packaging.python.org/en/latest/specifications/pyproject-toml/#entry-points>`_.
 The first entrypoint called `skimage_backends` should resolve to a namespace that contains two functions: `can_has(name, *args, **kwargs)` and `get_implementation(name)`.
 The second entrypoint called `skimage_backend_infos` should resolve to a function with no arguments that returns an instance of the `skimage.util._backends.BackendInformation` class